ChicagoDSA/haymarket/README.md

 1. Create your new repository, `my-new-site`.
 2. Navigate to the **Settings** tab of `my-new-site` and scroll down to **GitHub Pages**.
-3. Under **Source**, select `master`.
-Under **Theme Chooser**, select any theme.
+3. Under **Source**, select your default branch.
-4. Go to the root directory of `my-new-site` and open `_config.yml`.
-Clear it out and add `remote-theme: ChicagoDSA/haymarket`.
+4. Go to the root directory of `my-new-site`.
+Click on the **Create new file** button and create a file named `_config.yml`.
+5. Open it and add the line: `remote-theme: ChicagoDSA/haymarket`.
     - Optional: You can specify a specific release to use by setting `remote-theme: ChicagoDSA/haymarket@v1.0.0`.
 Replace `v1.0.0` with the version you want.
-5. Give it a few moments to build and refresh `my-username.github.io/my-new-site/`.
+6. Give it a few moments to build and refresh `my-username.github.io/my-new-site/`.
-6. Woohoo, your theme is working!
+7. Woohoo, your theme is working!

 ## Configuration